The Beauty Of The Yoruba Culture

 Revolves around the worship of Sango, the god of thunder.
 Features rites, ceremonies, traditional music, and dancing.
 Emphasizes community involvement and cultural preservation.

-5 Fun Facts about the Yoruba:
+5 Fun Facts About The Yoruba:

 • Yoruba is one of the largest cultural groups in Africa.